xiangcatherine/json-study/study.md

 ### JSON

-JSON is a way to represent data.
+JavaScript Object Notation (JSON) is a way to represent data.
 It is typically used to communicate data between an application programming interface (API) and a client.
 JSON is a string with a very specific format and it is formally defined at [http://www.json.org](http://www.json.org).

 A great way to become familiar with the format is to look at some [examples](http://www.json.org/example.html).